-HDS-1378, HDS-1381 and HDS-1386 - Ferralsol soil samples from Southern Cameroon

-HDS-1378, HDS-1381 and HDS-1386 are from two sites in a tropical, semi-deciduous rainforest area on the Southern Cameroon Plateau at about 700 m a.s.l.
+HDS-1378, HDS-1381 and HDS-1386.
+These are Ferralsol soil samples from southern Cameroon.
+HDS-1378, HDS-1381 and HDS-1386 are from two sites in a tropical, semideciduous rainforest area on the Southern Cameroon Plateau at about 700 m a.s.l.
 The profiles were dug into outcrops along the national road N10 between Yaoundé and Bertoua, approximately 10.5 km NE (site AK-R: HDS-1386) and 23.5 km NW (site AK-Y: HDS-1378, HDS-1381) linear distance from Akonolinga.
-Both sites show deeply weathered soils of the Ferralsol type (FAO, 2006), with pisoplinthic horizons in 3-5 m depth.
-The ferralic horizons consist mainly of quartz, kaolinite and iron-oxides (total Fe 5-6%).
-AK-Y has a clay texture, with little silt, and sand contents of 30-35%, whereas AK-R is a sandy clay, with sand contents of 60-65%.
-The yellowish-brown hue (7.5YR) in the top meter of AK-Y, compared to the red hue (2.5YR) in its subsoil and throughout AK-R may be the result of higher moisture content due to impeded drainage and related xanthisation, resulting in the formation of goethite (yellow) rather than hematite (red; cf. Cornell and Schwertmann, 2003).
+Both sites show deeply weathered soils of the Ferralsol type (FAO, 2006), with pisoplinthic horizons at depths of 3-5 m.
+The ferralic horizons consist mainly of quartz, kaolinite and iron oxides (total Fe 5 %-6%).
+AK-Y has a clay texture, with little silt, and sand contents of 30 %-35 %, whereas AK-R is a sandy clay, with sand contents of 60 %-65 %.
+The yellowish-brown hue (7.5YR) in the top metre of AK-Y, compared to the red hue (2.5YR) in its subsoil and throughout AK-R, may be the result of higher moisture content due to impeded drainage and related xanthization, resulting in the formation of goethite (yellow) rather than hematite (red; see Cornell and Schwertmann, 2003).
 Both sites are supposed to be subjected to intensive bioturbation, especially due to termite activity.
-The samples HDS-1378 and HDS-1381 were taken from AK-Y at 190 cm and 70 cm depth, respectively; HDS-1386 from AK-R was collected from 360 cm depth, where the occurrence of fine gravel was noted.
+The samples HDS-1378 and HDS-1381 were taken from AK-Y at depths of 190 cm and 70 cm, respectively; HDS-1386 from AK-R was collected from a depth of 360 cm, where the occurrence of fine gravel was noted.

-HDS-1726 - Avonlea Badlands in Canada
+HDS-1726.
+This sample is from the Avonlea Badlands in Canada.
 Sample HDS-1726 is from the semi-arid Canadian Prairies in southern Saskatchewan, approximately 55 km linear distance SW of Regina, 5 km NE of the village Avonlea and 200 m west of the extensively meandering Avonlea Creek.
-After the recession of the Wisconsian ice-sheet, fluvial incision of a glacial meltwater channel in a sequence of Upper Cretaceous sandstones, mudrocks and bentonite initiated the evolution of the Avonlea Badlands.
+After the recession of the Wisconsinan ice sheet, fluvial incision of a glacial meltwater channel in a sequence of Upper Cretaceous sandstones, mudrocks and bentonite initiated the evolution of the Avonlea Badlands.
 Nowadays, this region can be characterized as a typical badland with high erosion rates from overland and pipe flow (Hardenbicker and Bitter, 2017).
-HDS-1726 represents a modern, light coloured silt loam deposit from 10 cm b.g.l. from the lower pediment of the study site (cf. Fig. 3 in Hardenbicker and Bitter, 2017).
+HDS-1726 represents a modern, light-coloured silt loam deposit from 10 cm b.g.l. from the lower pediment of the study site (see Fig. 3 in Hardenbicker and Bitter, 2017).